jaydeegbobeh/Devops-Bootcamp/Automate_Vagrant_App/README.md

-# Automate Multiapp Vagrant VM
+# Automate Multi-app Vagrant VM

 - create a file for nginx default on localhost